AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 ## Application Process

-To use the Pixverse Tasks API, you first need to apply for the corresponding service on the application page [Pixverse Videos Generation API](https://platform.acedata.cloud/documents/00f200b3-709d-4783-ac56-3d27cc70b73d), and then copy the task ID from the Pixverse Videos Generation API, as shown in the image:
+To use the Pixverse Tasks API, you first need to apply for the corresponding service on the application page [Pixverse Videos Generation API](https://platform.acedata.cloud/documents/00f200b3-709d-4783-ac56-3d27cc70b73d), and then copy the task ID from the Pixverse Videos Generation API, as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/3oqspi.png" width="500" class="m-auto"></p>

 Finally, go to the Tasks API page [Pixverse Tasks API](https://platform.acedata.cloud/documents/94d98778-9a98-4e27-bd68-e018a34fae11) to apply for the corresponding service.
-After entering the page, click the "Acquire" button, as shown in the image:
+After entering the page, click the "Acquire" button, as shown in the image below:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

-If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
+If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota offered for the first application, allowing you to use this API for free.
+There is a free quota available for first-time applicants, allowing you to use this API for free.

 ## Request Example

 The Pixverse Tasks API can be used to query the results of the Pixverse Videos Generation API.
 For information on how to use the Pixverse Videos Generation API, please refer to the document [Pixverse Videos Generation Operation Documentation](https://platform.acedata.cloud/documents/a5c7bf5a-18bf-4943-becc-cfe1356f90ec).

-We will take a task ID returned by the Pixverse Videos Generation API as an example to demonstrate how to use this API.
+We will take an example of a task ID returned by the Pixverse Videos Generation API to demonstrate how to use this API.
 Suppose we have a task ID: e3d52b98-b944-438e-b122-1a9141b5626c, and we will demonstrate how to pass in a task ID.

 ### Task Example Image